 unless the Commission notifies TDI that the grant will not be automatically effective.
 In its application,

-and notice to customers, TDI indicates that it plans to discontinue the Affected Service in the Service
+and revised notice to customers, TDI indicates that it plans to discontinue the Affected Services in the

-Areas as of January 31, 2014, or as soon thereafter as the necessary regulatory approvals can be obtained.
+Service Areas as of January 1, 2014, or as soon thereafter as the necessary regulatory approvals can be

-Accordingly, pursuant to section 63.71(c) and the terms of TDI’s application and notice, absent further
+obtained.
+Accordingly, pursuant to section 63.71(c) and the terms of TDI’s application and revised

-Commission action, TDI may discontinue its retail telecommunications service, JAJAH.Direct, in the
+notice, absent further Commission action, TDI may discontinue its resold wholesale domestic

 Comments objecting to this application must be filed with the Commission on or before